-Any child ages 5 to 18 can get involved.
+Any child ages 18 or younger can get involved.
 Please use our online application which is located on the main menu.

 OMF typically records in Cincinnati, Nashville or Chicago.
 We also have a network of volunteers in Paris, Geneva, Lisbon and Budapest for talented young musicians located in Europe.

 Everything!
 Any genre of music is fair game for our next project.
 However, students are encouraged to choose songs that are unique and haven’t been covered before.

 Occasionally, the foundation will acquire the rights to sell a cover song.
 All proceeds from the sales go towards future recording sessions.
 But in general, we do not sell the children’s recordings.
 All recordings created by the foundation can be downloaded for free here:

 Yes, contributions to the O’Keefe Music Foundation are tax deductible.
 The foundation has also been qualified by the IRS to receive tax deductible bequests, transfers and gifts.

 100 % of your donation goes towards producing videos and recordings.
 The O’Keefe Music Foundation runs a tight ship.
 We do not have offices or employees.
 The team of professionals who work with the children do so for free or at greatly reduced rates.
 We also do our best to record in studios or concert halls for free.

 Yes, through donations the foundation will cover all expenses required to record, mix, master and videotape the kids’ projects.
 Unfortunately, OMF cannot cover lodging, food or travel costs.

 Sorry but we do not offer summer camps.